-While it can be difficult, awkward, and painful, it is necessary to learn how to ask the hard questions about pornography and sexual history with potential dating partners in order to ensure that you know what you’re getting yourself into.
+While it can be difficult, awkward, and painful, when dating in a pornified world, it is necessary to learn how to ask the hard questions about pornography and sexual history with potential dating partners in order to ensure that you know what you’re getting yourself into.

 1. When do we bring up the hard questions?

-Firstly, it’s important to remember that every relationship is unique and there is no one-size-fits-all answer to when the issue of pornography and sexual history should be brought up.
-A good rule of thumb is to have the conversation (1) as soon as you feel comfortable and (2) before things progress too far.
-When you start getting emotionally attached to someone, it becomes more and more difficult to bring up issues that could dampen the relationship or cause more pain as time passes.
-Knowing your standards and sticking to them early on will empower you and protect you in the realm of dating.
+Firstly, every relationship is unique and there is no one-size-fits-all answer to when the issue of pornography and sexual history should be brought up.
+A good rule of thumb is to have the conversation (1) as soon as you feel comfortable, and (2) before things progress too far.
+When you start getting emotionally attached, it becomes more difficult to bring up issues that could dampen the relationship or cause more pain as time passes.
+Knowing your standards and sticking to them early on will empower you and protect you.
 You can ask the hard questions on or before the first date if you feel comfortable doing that.
 On the other hand, if you’re unsure if a relationship will progress at all, then you can hold off until you think you want to consider a longer-term commitment.

 Generally, at some point in a relationship’s development, a conversation defining the relationship happens that is commonly referred to as a “DTR.”
 In this conversation, both parties are typically evaluating if they’d like to move forward and be in a committed relationship.
 This is a great time for you to bring up questions about your partner’s relationship with pornography, because these are things you want to know before any commitment is made.